 Working on Ourselves: Mitigating Unconscious Bias in Literature Searching [video replay]

 Unconscious, or implicit, bias in medical research and care is well documented—black patients on average receive less pain medication; heart attacks are underdiagnosed in women; and non-white, non-male populations are underrepresented in clinical trials.
 In this video replay, the presenters offer their experiences as medical librarians as a starting point for this interactive workshop, which explores tools that librarians can use to recognize and address unconscious bias in scholarly research and library systems.
-While this program focuses on health sciences materials, we invite librarians from all subject specialties to participate.

 Molly Higgins, MLIS, is currently a Reference and Digital Services Librarian and the Library of Congress, Congressional Research Service.
 She has previously worked at Stony Brook University’s Health Science Library and the University of Massachusetts Medical School’s Lamar Soutter Library.
 She has experience in the health sciences, Asian American Studies, and business librarianship.
 She specializes in the intersections of instructional design, technology, and issues of diversity and representation.
 She holds an MLIS from the University of Washington and a BA in Asian American Studies from the University of California, Berkeley.
 In this webinar, she is not representing the Congressional Research Service, and the views expressed herein are her own and not presented as those of the Congressional Research Service or the Library of Congress.